 - Rapid Cycling Bipolar Disorder: Periods of mania and depression recur in a cyclical pattern, but episodes are short in duration in comparison to other forms of bipolar disorder.
 An individual must experience at least two complete depression/mania cycles in a one-year period to be diagnosed with rapid cycling bipolar disorder.

 - Cyclothymic Disorder: This less intense, less disabling version of bipolar disorder produces mild states of depression that alternate with periods of hypomania.
 To receive a diagnosis for cyclothymic disorder, also known as cyclothymia, a person must have experienced alternating periods of mild depression and hypomania for two years or longer.

 Mental health professionals have identified three significant risk factors for bipolar disorder:

 Genetics.
 According to various studies, children who have one parent diagnosed with bipolar disorder have a 15-30 percent chance of developing the condition, while kids with two bipolar parents have a 50- to 75-percent risk.

 Environment.
 People exposed to physical, psychological, and emotional trauma of various types are at increased risk for bipolar disorder, regardless of when these shocks were experienced.
-About three-fifths of bipolar sufferers will battle substance abuse problems, and their misuse of drugs and alcohol may play some role in the development or intensification of their bipolar symptoms.
+About three-fifths of bipolar sufferers will battle substance problems, and their misuse of substances may play some role in the development or intensification of their bipolar symptoms, requiring specialized treatment.